 Step 4.
 Fine-tune the volume and trim the audio as needed to match your video content.

-Import Spotify Music to Video on Mac with iMovie
+Import Spotify Music to Video with iMovie

-Import Spotify Music to Video on Android/iPhonev with InShot
+Import Spotify Music to Video with InShot

 Step 1.
 Open InShot and import your video.